tomkwok/cpp_matrix_classes/README.md

 ![Bar plot of factor of speed up with ETMatrix from benchmark results on Intel Core i5](plot/benchmark_intel_factor.svg)

 Note that the expression `msum` evaluated is hardcoded in the benchmark.
-Benchmarking code for investigation of the effect of the length and complexity of the expression on the performance of evaluation is yet to be done.
+Benchmarking code for investigation of the effect of the length and complexity of the expression on the performance of evaluation is yet to be completed.

 ### External links